KiiChain/keplr-tx-template/README.md

 npm run dev
 ```

-2. Open your browser and connect your Keplr wallet.
+2. Open your browser on the displayed localhost and connect your Keplr wallet.

 3. Follow the instructions in the app to sign and send transactions using `ethsecp256k1`.